maggiejsong/ChartPlugin/README.md

-# Scatter Plot Points — Figma Plugin
+# Chart Plugin— Figma Plugin

 A simple Figma plugin that plots points on the canvas from user-inputted `x,y` coordinates.
 Built with **TypeScript** and the **Figma Plugin API**.